Fertility 3 min read 28 March 2026 43 views

 Fiber

-Fiber-rich foods are fantastic for lowering insulin levels, reducing inflammation, and improving gut health by feeding the good bacteria in your microbiome.
+Fiber-rich foods are fantastic for lowering insulin levels, reducing inflammation, and improving gut health by feeding the good bacteria in your microbiome.,Try these:,

 • Seeds: Chia, flax, sunflower